TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/rtlibs/utilities/datalog/datalog.md

 ## Introduction

 The Datalog library module commonly found in both digital control and motor-control applications.
-This module stores the real time values of user selctable variables.
+This module stores the real time values of user selectable variables.
 User configurable, "n" number of variables are selected by configuring "n" module inputs, iptr[0], iptr[1], ... iptr[n-1], point to the address of "n" variables.
 Data values are stored in datalog buffers, datalogBuff[0], datalogBuff[1], ... datalogBuff[n-1].

 Number of datalog channels, buffer size and data type are configurable by user with "${SDK_INSTALL_PATH}/source/utilities/datalog/include/datalog_input.h" file update.